Googolplexic/vscode-fold-preview/MARKETPLACE.md

 # FOLD Preview

-Interactive preview and editor support for FOLD (Flexible Origami File Format) files.
+Interactive preview and editor support for FOLD (Flexible Origami List Datastructure) files.
 View, edit, and format your .fold files with ease.

 ## Features

 ### 🔍 Interactive Preview
 Watch your FOLD files come to life with a real-time, interactive preview:
 - Pan and zoom controls
-- Color-coded mountain and valley folds
+- Customizable fold styles and colors
 - Live updates as you edit
 - Keyboard shortcuts for quick navigation
+- Interactive legend

 ![Preview Demo](media/image.png)